Common Immigration Status Acronyms

-- A person may become a U.S. citizen by birth or through naturalization.
-Generally, people are U.S. citizens if they are born in the United States or if one of their parents is U.S. citizen.
-If you were born in the United States (including, in most cases, Puerto Rico, Guam, and the U.S. Virgin Islands), you are an American citizen at birth.
+A person may become a U.S. citizen by birth or through naturalization.
+Generally, people are U.S. citizens if they are born in the United States or if one of their parents is a U.S. citizen.
+If you were born in the United States (including, in most cases, Puerto Rico, Guam or the U.S. Virgin Islands), then you are an American citizen at birth.
 Your birth certificate is proof of your citizenship.
-Please refer to our citizenship page on who may be eligible to apply for U.S. citizenship, or whether you may already be a citizen through your parents or grandparents.
+Please refer to our citizenship page to find out who may be eligible to apply for U.S. citizenship or to determine whether you are already a citizen through your parents or grandparents.

 How do I become a naturalized citizen?